Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

-Our Theorems 4 bears similarity to Theorem 5 in \cite{roth1989two}.
-In Theorem 5 in \cite{roth1989two} it is shown that if the matching rule is worker-optimal and outputs stable outcomes (stability in the sense of \cite{gale1962college}), then the truthful revelation of preferences is the dominant strategy for all the workers.
+The above Theorem also implies that the BBE is long-run pairwise stable.
+Next, we compare the pairwise stability aspect with existing results in the literature.
+Our Theorem \ref{theorem2} bears similarity to Theorem 5 in \cite{roth1982economics}.
+In Theorem 5 in \cite{roth1982economics} it is shown that if the matching rule is worker-optimal and outputs stable outcomes (stability in the sense of \cite{gale1962college}), then the truthful revelation of preferences is the dominant strategy for all the workers.
 Recall that in our setting, the preference list submitted in the MTBB strategy corresponds to the true preference list.
-In Theorem 4, we prove that if the proposed mechanism is used (it uses worker-optimal matching in the operational phase), then we know that for every worker MTBB strategy, which leads to the truthful revelation of preferences, is a dominant strategy and the matching achieved is long-run stable with respect to bang-bang equilibrium (joint MTBB).
-In both \cite{roth1989two} and our setting, it is shown that it is possible to achieve truthful revelation on the worker side and also achieve stability.
+In Theorem \ref{theorem2}, we prove that if the proposed mechanism is used (it uses worker-optimal matching in the operational phase), then we know that for every worker MTBB strategy, which leads to the truthful revelation of preferences, is a dominant strategy and is long-run stable.
+In both \cite{roth1982economics} and our setting, it is shown that it is possible to achieve truthful revelation on the worker side and also achieve stability.

-Next, we show how some of the simpler mechanisms that do not promote learning in an efficient manner cannot achieve long-run stability.